 Aggregate results selectively and only for the same social outcomes

 This is perhaps the most complex but beneficial part of the shared value.
-Different investments or effects can be compared to answers more complex social benefits.
+Different investments or effects can be compared to answers to more complex social benefits.

-Few hurdles to data aggregation are -
+A few hurdles to data aggregation are -

-- Data can come from different sources (offline, online, realtime, or other external systems)
+- Data can come from different sources (offline, online, real-time, or other external systems)

-Impact Cloud is an innovative swiss-army knife-like data collection and data warehouse solution that allows you to collect and aggregate resources from stakeholders based on the stakeholder's most appropriate approach.
-It supports many data collection approaches such as
+Impact Cloud is an innovative Swiss-army knife-like data collection and data warehouse solution that allows you to collect and aggregate resources from stakeholders based on the stakeholder's most appropriate approach.
+It supports many data collection approaches, such as

-- Stakeholder Results (for collecting results about topics such as employee satisfaction, beneficiary household survey, feedback survey)
+- Stakeholder Results (for collecting results about topics such as employee satisfaction, beneficiary household survey, and feedback survey)

-- Offline data collection: for remote beneficiaries often in rural or where the internet is not reliable
+- Offline data collection: for remote beneficiaries, often in rural or where the internet is not reliable

 - An online survey, SMS based Phone-based